4 Villains From the Arthurian Legends Who Really Existed

 In conclusion, we can see that there are a number of villains from the Arthurian legends who can be identified as historical figures.
 King Mark, famous from the story of Tristan and Isolde, can almost certainly be identified as Conomor of Brittany.
 The giant named Rhita whom Arthur killed early in his reign can likely be identified as Domangart Reti and Bede’s “Reuda,” a king of Dal Riata.

 In the legend of Arthur conquering parts of Europe, the main antagonist is the Roman military commander Lucius Tiberius.
 In view of this legend being based on Magnus Maximus’ historical usurpation, it is very likely that Tiberius can be identified as Timasius.
-He was one of the two primarily military commanders who fought against Maximus.
+He was one of the two primary military commanders who fought against Maximus.

 Finally, we have seen that Osla, the leader of the Saxons at Badon in Welsh tradition, can likely be identified as the obscure figure named Esla from Anglo-Saxon genealogies.